bhupendra-chouhan/NamasteReact/readme.md

 7) Command to create Devlopment Build: npx parcel index.html *The development buil is get stored in the 'dist' directory.
 8) Command to create Production Build: npx parcel build index.html
+9) Configuring BrowsersList inside package.json file.
+10) Finally, we have build our own React App from scratch.
 ```

 ### What is npm?